Γ

 Vitamin E oil 8 drops Tocopherol Antioxidation, shelf life

-St. John's Wort Comfrey for Nerve Pain Relief
+St. John's Wort-Comfrey for Nerve Pain Relief

-Preparation of St. John’s Wort and Comfrey Ointment:
+Preparation of St. John's Wort-Comfrey Salve:

 • Base: 40ml comfrey oil + 40ml red St. John's wort oil